-See your Warranty Book before using your Corvette for off-road track use.
+See your Warranty Book before using your Corvette for racing or other competitive driving.

-If you use your Corvette for off-road track use, your engine may use more oil than it would with normal use.
+If you use your Corvette for racing or other competitive driving, your engine may use more oil than it would with normal use.
 Low oil levels can damage the engine.
-Be sure to check the oil level often during off-road track use.
-You may need to add additional oil.
+Be sure to check the oil level often during racing or other competitive driving and keep the level at or near the upper mark on the engine oil dipstick.
+You may need to add oil.
 See "Engine Oil" in the Index.

-Driving through Deep Standing Water
+Driving Through Deep Standing Water

 If you drive too quickly through deep puddles or standing water, water can come in through your engine's air intake and badly damage your engine.
+Never drive through water that is slightly lower than the underbody of your vehicle.
 If you can't avoid deep puddles or standing water, drive through them very slowly.